OpenDDS/OpenDDS/docs/internal/github_actions.rst

 * x86 - Windows 32 bit.
 If not specified, x64 is implied.
 * re - Release build.
 If not specified, Debug is implied.
 * clang5/clang10/gcc6/gcc8/gcc10 - compiler used to build
 OpenDDS.
-If not specified, default system compiler is used.
+If not specified, the default system compiler is used.

 Build Type
 ==========